Julian (emperor): Early life

-Julian, whose full name was Flavius Claudius Julianus, was born at Constantinople, probably in 331, into the family of the reigning emperor, Constantine I. His father was Julius Constantius, Constantine's younger half-brother, and his mother was a Bithynian noble named Basilina, daughter of a high-ranking bureaucrat, Julianus, who had served as praetorian prefect and head of government under the late emperor Licinius.
-Julian's mother died shortly after he was born, and he spent his childhood in Constantinople, for which he always felt attached.
+Julian, whose full name was Flavius Claudius Julianus, was born at Constantinople, probably in 331, into the family of the reigning emperor, Constantine I, and was the first attested individual to be born in that city after its refounding.
+His father was Julius Constantius, Constantine's younger half-brother, and his mother was a Bithynian noble named Basilina, daughter of a high-ranking bureaucrat, Julianus, who had served as praetorian prefect and head of government under the late emperor Licinius.
+Julian's mother died shortly after he was born, and he spent his childhood in Constantinople, forming a lasting attachment to the city.
 Julian was probably raised with Greek as his first language, and, being the nephew of Rome's first Christian emperor, he was brought up under the Christian faith.

 In the turmoil after the death of Constantine in 337, in order to establish himself and his brothers, Julian's cousin Constantius II appears to have led a massacre of most of Julian's close relatives.
 Constantius II allegedly ordered the murders of many descendants from the second marriage of Constantius Chlorus and Theodora, leaving only Constantius and his brothers Constantine II and Constans I, and their cousins, Julian and Constantius Gallus (Julian's half-brother), as the surviving males related to Emperor Constantine.
 Constantius II, Constans I, and Constantine II were proclaimed joint emperors, each ruling a portion of Roman territory.
 Julian and Gallus were excluded from public life, were strictly guarded in their youth, and given a Christian education.
 They were likely saved by their youth.
 If Julian's later writings are to be believed, Constantius would later be tormented with guilt at the massacre of 337.

 Initially growing up in Bithynia, raised by his maternal grandmother, at the age of seven Julian was under the guardianship of Eusebius, the semi-Arian Christian Bishop of Nicomedia, and taught by Mardonius, a Gothic eunuch, about whom he later wrote warmly.
 After Eusebius died in 342, both Julian and Gallus were transferred to the imperial estate of Macellum in Cappadocia.
 Here Julian met the Christian bishop George of Cappadocia, who lent him books from the classical tradition.
 At the age of 18, the exile was lifted and he dwelt briefly in Constantinople and Nicomedia.
 He became a lector, a minor office in the Christian church, and his later writings show a detailed knowledge of the Bible, likely acquired in his early life.